 New arrivals will certainly be in for a bit of fun in Austin.
-The city’s famous motto ‘Keep Austin Weird’ sums up the quirkiness of lifestyle activities on offer for residents.
+The city’s famous motto ‘Keep Austin Weird’ sums up the quirkiness of the lifestyle activities on offer for residents.

 Whether one is an outdoor enthusiast who is keen to make the most of the Texan sun or an avid foodie looking to get your fill and discover some culinary delights at one of Austin’s famous food trailer parks, there is sure to be something for everyone.